akashMishraX/HousingServiceApp/Readme.md

-# Home Service Management App
+# Household Service Management App

 ## Abstract➖

-The Home Service Management System aims to create a platform that connects services professions with customer seeking home services.This system allows booking feature, rating feature ,multi-role feature ,search feature and category feature with implementation of CRUD with REST architecture.
+The Household Service Management System aims to create a platform that connects services professions with customer seeking home services.This system allows booking feature, rating feature ,multi-role feature ,search feature and category feature with implementation of CRUD with REST architecture.